react-gjs/react-gnome/docs/polyfills.md

 # Polyfills

-React Gnome has a set of polyfills that can be enabled in the config file.
+React GTK has a set of polyfills that can be enabled in the config file.

 ## Global Polyfills